torvalds/linux/Documentation/doc-guide/kernel-doc.rst

 functions: *[ function ...]*
   Include documentation for each *function* in *source*.
-  If no *function* if specified, the documentaion for all functions and types in the *source* will be included.
+  If no *function* if specified, the documentation for all functions and types in the *source* will be included.

   Examples::